Design Work at UPMC's Technology Development Center: Convergence

 Convergence A Windows 8.1/Surface app that unites data from various EHR systems to give clinicians a comprehensive view of a patient’s health history over time.
 My first 6 months at the TDC were focused on "discovery” work, collaborating with designers and business/product analysts to research and envision the future of Convergence.

 My Role For my first 6 months at the TDC, I worked on discovery, research, wireframing and prototyping, and validation.
-The second 6 months have been active development, and I’ve split my time between doing renderings (visual UI design) and discovery/UX/research.
-We're employing an agile scrum development system, with 2-week sprints.
-I've worked very closely with a lead designer (who's now my acting manager) on the visual design, and have also worked closely with developers and QA on implementation details, including renderings and the overall user experience.
+The second 6 months were active development.
+I split my time between doing renderings (visual UI design) and discovery/UX/research.
+We did agile scrum, with 2-week sprints.
+I worked closely with a lead designer on the visual design, and with developers and QA on implementation details, including renderings and the overall user experience.

-Product accolades Microsoft has recognized Convergence as a flagship app, and features it when demoing the Surface at trade shows, conferences, and presentations.
-We’re currently involved in pilots at UPMC hospitals, where clinicians have been issued Surface 3 tablets and are using Convergence in their rotations.
+Product accolades Microsoft recognized Convergence as a flagship app, and featured it when demoing the Surface at trade shows, conferences, and presentations.

-Research The image to the right was a group research activity the designers and business/product analysts did on several occasions.
-Here, we gave ourselves 5-10 minutes to sketch ideas for reenvisioning our Timeline feature (which displays a condensed view of meds/labs/vitals/documents data over several days, a week, a month, or a year).
-We did several rounds of this in quick succession, building off the ideas that had been shared in previous rounds to hone in on something usable and substantive.
+Research The right-hand image was a group research activity the designers and business/product analysts did on several occasions.
+Here, we did multiple iterative rounds of 5-10 minute sketch sessions to revisit our Timeline feature (a condensed view of meds/labs/vitals/documents data over several days, a week, a month, or a year).

 During the Discovery phase, we did a lot of generative activities, usually involving whiteboarding or quick sketching like this.

-We also had the chance to do numerous rounds of research with clinicians, ranging from exploratory to evaluative.
+We also did numerous rounds of research with clinicians, ranging from exploratory to evaluative.
 We’d invite them to our office, where we have a testing room with a room behind one-way glass for additional observers and notetakers.

-More valuable, though, were the days when we could go onsite to a UPMC hospital and run validation sessions with clinicians/fellow/interns, while also doing ethnographic research/observations and seeing what their interactions and routines were like in-situ.
+More valuable, though, were the days when we could go onsite to a UPMC hospital and run validation sessions with clinicians/fellow/interns, while also doing ethnographic research/observations of their interactions, routines, and rituals.

 Renderings Samples of the visual/UI design work I did in collaboration with another designer.
 He'd already set some visual conventions and a color palette that it was easiest to continue to apply here.